Forum & blog submission guidelines

 • Provide the headline: Suggest a title for your article that is between 50–65 characters in length, along with subheadings to break up the content.

-• Be original: Forum does not accept previously published work, and articles submitted to Forum may not be republished later.
+• Be original: Forum does not accept previously published work.

 • Strike the right tone: Forum is journalistic, narrative, and/or conversational in style.
 The magazine does not publish scholarly articles or personal essays.